franco3131/selenium_self_healing_selectors/README.md

  run tests with a cucumber tag like:
 * mvn test -Dcucumber.filter.tags='@smoke'

+--- Extra information: ---

- --- What you’ll see in the console when something heals: ---
+*  What you’ll see in the console when something heals:

 ```
 [HEALED] from By.cssSelector(.login-btn) to By.cssSelector([data-test='login']) (score 0.76)
 ```

-If the backend is running, open the HTML report:
+* If the backend is running, open the HTML report:

 ```
 http://localhost:7878/healenium/report/